-A total of \$191 thousand debt issuance costs was recorded in "Selling, general, and administrative expense" in the condensed consolidated statements of operations.
+A total of \$191 debt issuance costs was recorded in "Selling, general, and administrative expense" in the condensed consolidated statements of operations.

-As of the issuance date, the debenture was measured at \$2,638 thousand and the warrant was measured at \$362 thousand.
-As of June 30, 2024, the debenture was measured at \$2,720 thousand and the warrant was measured at \$385 thousand, and \$105 thousand change in the fair value of the debenture and the warrant to the "Other income (expense), net" in the condensed consolidated statements of operations for the three months ended June 30, 2024.
+As of the issuance date, the debenture was measured at \$2,638 and the warrant was measured at \$362.
+As of June 30, 2024, the fair value approximated the issuance date fair value and no adjustments was made during the period.